 We can now characterise those families of configurations arising from a general event structure~\cite{evstrs}.
 A {\em family of configurations} comprises a non-empty family $\F$ of sets such that if $X\subseteq\F$ is finitely compatible in $\F$ then $\bigcup X\in \F$; and if $e\in x\in \F$ there is a securing chain $e_1, \cdots, e_n=e$ in $x$ such that $\setof{e_1, \cdots, e_i} \in \F$ for all $i\leq n$.\footnote{The latter condition is equivalent to: (i) if $e\in x\in \F$ there is a finite $x_0\in \F$ s.t.~$e\in x_0\in \F$ and (ii) (coincident-freeness) for distinct $e, e'\in x$, there is $y\in \F$ with $y\subseteq x$ s.t.~$e\in y \iff e'\not\in y$.} Its {\em events} are elements of the underlying set $\bigcup \F$.

-A {\em map} between families of configurations from $\A$ to $\B$ is a partial function $f:\bigcup\A \parrow \bigcup\B$ between their events such that $f x\in\B$ if $x\in\A$ and any event of $f x$ arises as the image of a unique event of $x$, \ie~the following {\em local injectivity} is fulfilled:
+A {\em map} between families of configurations from $\A$ to $\B$ is a partial function $f:\bigcup\A \parrow \bigcup\B$ between their events such that when $x\in\A$ then $f x\in\B$ and any event of $f x$ arises as the image of a unique event of $x$, \ie~the following {\em local injectivity} is fulfilled:

 Maps compose as partial functions.
 Write $\FAM$ for the category of families of configurations.
 In Section~\ref{secn:stableefs}, we shall meet the subcategory $\SFAM$ of {\em stable families} of configurations, with objects $\A$ of $\FAM$ that satisfy